 Launch your business career with a Bachelor of Applied Social Entrepreneurship and Bachelor of Business.

 Architecture/building & construction

 Widespread population growth and concerns over ecological sustainability have seen the urban planning and development industries experience rapid growth, with surveyors in particularly high demand.
 You can lay the building blocks for a lucrative career with a median starting salary of $46,000.

-Get involved behind the scenes with a Bachelor of Applied Science (Architectural Science), or for something more hands-on, try a Certificate IV in Building and Construction (Building).
+Get involved behind the scenes with a Bachelor of Applied Science (Interior Architecture), or for something more hands-on, try a Bachelor of Applied Science (Construction Management).

 Median starting salary – $45,600

 Agriculture and its related industries comprise 12 per cent of Australia’s GDP, and accordingly, jobs are aplenty, with skills shortages to be found for agricultural scientists and consultants.
 You can study anything from viticulture to rural science in this burgeoning industry.

 You can sow the seeds of a career in agriculture with a Diploma of Horticulture (AHC50410).